 I’ve taken to holding or keeping a notepad nearby when doing this inspection because inevitably, I’m going to find something I’ll need to tell the front desk about.
-There are even times I took pictures and it might take 1000 words to explain my broken shower, but this image sums it up quickly.
+There are even times I took pictures and while it might take 1000 words to explain my broken shower, this image sums it up quickly.

 But why is it MY job to tell them things are broken/old/worn in THEIR hotel??????

-It doesn’t take a technician to notice that the light in the shower isn’t turning on.
+However, it doesn’t take a technician to notice that the light in the shower isn’t turning on.
 There’s no specialized training required to see that an ironing board cover looks like it was run over by a truck.
 When the clocks change for Daylight Savings Time, is it too hard to make sure they are set to the CORRECT time?
-I would also think a bathroom full of water every day would let someone know that the waterproof strip along the shower door is cracked and half missing, allowing water to leak all over the floor, soaking the bath mat and whatever other items (towel, clothes) which happen to be on the floor.
+I would also think a bathroom full of water every day would let someone know that the waterproof strip along the shower door is cracked and half missing, allowing water to leak all over the floor, soaking the bath mat and whatever other items (towel, clothes) that happen to be on the floor.

 Finally, I would hope anyone looking at a bathroom would notice that the entire shower head had collapsed.

 I don’t want to be someone who looks for compensation for any little thing if the room is not perfect.
-Light bulbs burn out, batteries die.
+Light bulbs burn out, and batteries die.
 I understand.
 However, I’m getting tired of needing to be the one to give a laundry list of items that need fixing to the front desk every trip.

 Of course, I’m kidding, but that’s the place I’m at.
 We’ve only recently stayed in a room where everything worked but that’s the exception, not the rule.
-Even if one of those USB plugs on a lamp doesn’t charge anything or a desk chair doesn’t go up or down anymore.
-Do hotels even worry about these things anymore?
+Even if one of those USB plugs on a lamp doesn’t work or a desk chair doesn’t go up or down anymore.
+Do hotels even worry about these things?
 Do people who work there know whose job it is to report when things are broken or who they should tell?
 I doubt there’s any system in place to go through rooms and proactively check to make sure everything works.
 It’s much easier and cheaper to wait to replace something when it breaks, and the guest lets you know.